 - 5.1 The toxicity or carcinogenicity of each reagent used in this method has not been precisely defined; however, each chemical compound should be treated as a potential health hazard.
 From this viewpoint, exposure to these chemicals must be reduced to the lowest possible level by whatever means available.
 The laboratory is responsible for maintaining a current awareness file of OSHA regulations regarding the safe handling of the chemicals specified in this method.
 A reference file of material data handling sheets should also be made available to all personnel involved in the chemical analysis.
 Additional references to laboratory safety are available and have been identified for the information of the analyst.3-5 - 5.2 The following analytes covered by this method have been tentatively classified as known or suspected, human or mammalian carcinogens: benzo(a)anthracene, benzo(a)pyrene, and dibenzo(a,h)anthracene.
 Primary standards of these toxic compounds should be prepared in a hood.
-A

-NOISH/MESA approved toxic gas respirator should be worn when the analyst handles high concentrations of these toxic compounds.

-- 6. APPARATUS AND EQUIPMENT (All specifications are suggested.
-Catalog numbers are included for illustration only). - 6.1 SAMPLING EQUIPMENT, for discrete or composite sampling. - 6.1.1 Grab sample bottle 1 L or 1 qt, amber glass, fitted with a screw cap lined with Teflon.
+A NIOSH/MESA approved toxic gas respirator should be worn when the analyst handles high concentrations of these toxic compounds. - APPARATUS AND EQUIPMENT (All specifications are suggested.
+Catalog numbers are included for illustration only.) - 6.1 Sampling Equipment -- For discrete or composite sampling. - 6.1.1 Grab sample bottle -- 1 L or 1 qt, amber glass, fitted with a screw cap lined with Teflon.
 Foil may be substituted for Teflon if the sample is not corrosive.
 If amber bottles are not available, protect samples from light.
 The bottle and cap liner must be washed, rinsed with acetone or methylene chloride, and dried before use to minimize contamination.

-6.2 GLASSWARE
+6.2 Glassware

-- 6.2.1 Separatory funnels 2 L, with Teflon stopcock, 125 mL, with Teflon stopcock. - 6.2.2 Drying column Chromatographic column, approximately 250 mm long x 19 mm ID, with coarse frit filter disc. - 6.2.3 Concentrator tube, Kuderna-Danish 10 mL, graduated Calibration must be checked at the volumes employed in the test.
-Ground glass stopper is used to prevent evaporation of extracts. - 6.2.4 Evaporative flask, Kuderna-Danish 500 mL Attach to concentrator tube with springs. - 6.2.5 Synder column, Kuderna-Danish Three-ball macro - 6.2.6 Vials 10 to 15 mL, amberglass, with Teflon-lined screw cap. - 6.2.7 Boiling chips carborundum, #12 granules Heat at 400°C for 30 minutes prior to use.
-Cool and store in dessicator. - 6.3 Evaporation Equipment - 6.3.1 Water bath -- Heated, with concentric ring cover, capable of temperature control ($\pm 2^{\circ}$ C).
-The bath should be used in a hood. - 6.3.2 Nitrogen evaporation manifold -- Twelve-port (Organomation, N-EVAP, Model III or Equivalent.) - 6.4 Balance -- Analytical, capable of accurately weighing 0.0001g.
+- 6.2.1 Separatory funnels -- 2 L, with Teflon stopcock, 125 mL, with Teflon stopcock. - 6.2.2 Drying column -- Chromatographic column, approximately 250 mm long x 19 mm ID, with coarse frit filter disc.

-- 6.5 High Performance Liquid Chromatograph -- An analytical system complete with liquid pumping system, column supplies, temperature controlled column oven, injector, detectors, and a compatible strip-chart recorder.
-A data system is highly recommended for measuring peak areas and retention times. - 6.5.1 Gradient pumping system -- Constant flow. - 6.5.2 Analytical reverse-phase column -- Supelco LC-PAH, 5 micron particle diameter, in a 25 cm x 4.6 mm ID stainless steel column or equivalent.
+- 6.2.3 Concentrator tube, Kuderna-Danish -- 10 mL, graduated calibration must be checked at the volumes employed in the test.
+Ground glass stopper is used to prevent evaporation of extracts. - 6.2.4 Vials -- 10-15 mL, amber glass, with Teflon-lined screw cap. - 6.3 Evaporation Equipment - 6.3.1 Water bath -- Heated, with concentric ring cover, capable of temperature control ($\pm 2^{\circ}$ C).
+The bath should be used in a hood. - 6.3.2 Nitrogen evaporation manifold -- Twelve-port (Organomation, N-EVAP, Model III or equivalent). - 6.4 Balance -- Analytical, capable of accurately weighing 0.0001g. - 6.5 High Performance Liquid Chromatograph -- An analytical system complete with liquid pumping system, column supplies, injector, detectors, and a compatible strip-chart recorder.
+A data system is highly recommended for measuring peak areas and retention times. - 6.5.1 Gradient pumping system -- Constant flow. - 6.5.2 Analytical reverse-phase column -- Supelco LC-PAH, 5 micron particle diameter, in a 25 cm x 4.6 mm ID stainless steel column (Supelco #5-8318 or equivalent).
 This column was used to develop the method performance statements in Section 13.0. - 6.5.3 Detectors -- Fluorescence and UV detectors.
-The fluorescence detector is used for excitation at 280 nm and emission greater than 389 nm cut-off (Schoeffel FS970 or equivalent).
+The fluorescence detector is used for excitation at 280 nm and emission greater than 389 nm cutoff (Schoeffel FS970 or equivalent).
 Fluorometer should have dispersive optics for excitation and can utilize either filter or dispersive optics at the emission detector.
 The UV detector is used at 254 nm (Waters Assoc.
 Model 450) and should be coupled to the fluorescence detector.
 These detectors were used to develop the method performance statements in Section 13.0.